GPS File Formats for Photo Geotagging

 Convert your GPS track logs to GPX format for long-term archiving.
 You'll be able to use and view these files long after device manufacturers abandon support for proprietary formats.

-Other GPS File Formats
+What Other GPS File Formats Does HoudahGeo Support?

 Many GPS devices and applications use proprietary or specialized file formats.
 HoudahGeo can read many of these by internally relying on GPSBabel — a free, open-source tool that converts between dozens of GPS file formats.